learnable-content/contributor-documentation/README.md

 - Code Repositories
    - Setting up
    - Reviews
-- Technical Reviews
+- Technical reviews
    - How to
-- Invoicing
+- Invoicing us
 - Community
   - Slack
 - Documents

 # Teaching Assistants and Course Helpers
-- Role as a TA
+- Role as a Teaching Assistant (TA)
     - How to respond to Conversations
-    - Trello for Teaching Assistants
+    - Trello for TAs
 - Roles as a Course Helper
-   - How to work on Captions
+   - Trello for screencasts
-   - How to Work on Screencast Posters
+   - Trello for courses
-   - How to Set Up a Screencast Series Repo
+   - How to work on screencast posters
-   - Trello for Screencasts
+   - How to set up a screencast series repo
-   - How to Set Up a Course Repo
+   - How to set up a course repo
-   - Trello for Course
+   - How to work on captions
-   - How to work on Chapter Markers
+   - How to work on chapter markers
-   - How to create Handouts
+   - How to create handouts
-      - Handout Images
+      - Handout images
-   - How to Create Slides
+   - How to create slides
 - Invoicing with Freshbooks
    - Managing your Freshbooks account
-   - Timing Tasks
+   - Timing tasks
    - Invoicing us